-- 1. Ensure that Docker in your Kubernetes cluster can pull images from Docker Hub.
-See ASAP Compatibility Matrix for the required and supported versions of the Traefik image. - 2.
-Run the following command to create a name space ensuring that it does not already exist:
+- Ensure that Podman in your Kubernetes cluster can pull images from the container registry.
+See ASAP Compatibility Matrix for the required and supported versions of the Traefik image. - Run the following command to create a name space ensuring that it does not already exist: